basharkousa/mytasks/README.md

 ## Features

-1.A kanban board for tasks, where users can create, edit, and move tasks between different columns (e.g. "To Do", "In Progress", "Done").
+1. A kanban board for tasks, where users can create, edit, and move tasks between different columns (e.g. "To Do", "In Progress", "Done").
- A timer function that allows users to start and stop tracking the time spent on each task.
+2. A timer function that allows users to start and stop tracking the time spent on each task.
- A history of completed tasks, including the time spent on each task and the date it was completed.
+3. A history of completed tasks, including the time spent on each task and the date it was completed.
- Users are able to Comment on each task.
+4. Users are able to Comment on each task.
-5 Customizable themes: Users Allowed to customize the look and feel of the app by choosing from a selection of pre-defined color schemes.
+5. Customizable themes: Users Allowed to customize the look and feel of the app by choosing from a selection of pre-defined color schemes.
-6 Offline functionality: The app is allowed to work offline to show the history activities.
+6. Offline functionality: The app is allowed to work offline to show the history activities.
- Multi-language support: The app is supported for different languages (English,German), this will make the app more accessible to a global audience.
+7. Multi-language support: The app is supported for different languages (English,German), this will make the app more accessible to a global audience.

 ## Structure